 - After selecting the required Automatic Password Provision setting, select Next to navigate through the wizard and select Finish.

-- If you have disabled the Automatic Password Provision setting, navigate to the device List View and select Actions drop-down menu.
+- If you have deactivated the Automatic Password Provision setting, navigate to the device List View and select Actions drop-down menu.

 - Select Sync Passwords to synchronize the passwords on the device and Google Sync server.
 If you have kept the Automatic Password Provision enabled, the Sync Passwords function is not available from the Actions drop-down menu.